 I’ve never talked to anyone.
 I’m used to handling things on my own.
 Aren’t people who go to therapy in more of a crisis than I am?

 Not usually.
 People from all walks of life attend therapy for a variety of reasons.
 Everyone needs help now and then.
-Perhaps your problems feel overwhelming or your relationship is hurting and it’s difficult to make sense of the best way to move forward.
-In your work at HeartLink Counseling, we will help you identify ways to improve hope, connection, and meaning in your life.
+Perhaps your problems feel overwhelming and it’s difficult to make sense of the best way to move forward.
+In your work at HeartLink Counseling, Amanda will help you identify ways to improve hope, connection, and meaning in your life.
 If you’re not yet in a crisis, therapy may help you say, “crisis averted.”

 How does therapy work?
 How is it different than talking to family or a friend?

-HeartLink therapists will work with you to build a confidential environment of safety and trust.
-Together, you’ll approach your situation in a new way– we’ll teach you new information and skills, listen to you without judgment, and guide you in listening to yourself and your partner differently than you have before.
+Amanda will work with you to build a confidential environment of safety and trust.
+Together, you’ll approach your situation in a new way– she’ll teach you new information and skills, listen to you without judgment, and guide you in listening to yourself and your partner or family members differently than you have before.

 How long will it take?

 Everyone’s circumstances are unique to them and the length of time you spend in therapy meeting your goals depends on your commitment to the process and the factors that are driving you to seek therapy in the first place.
-For many individuals and couples working with us, therapy spans 6-12 months, with some attending for shorter periods and some attending for longer.
-Factors such as broken trust, history of trauma, or addiction may take longer to respectfully untangle.
+For many, therapy spans 6-12 months, with some attending for shorter periods and some attending for longer.
+Factors such as history of trauma or addiction may take longer to respectfully untangle.
 Some people also choose to attend therapy less frequently once some improvements have been made.

 I want to get the most out of therapy.
 What can I do to help?

-The single most important thing you can do to get the most out of therapy is to attend regularly.
-During that attendance, showing up with a willingness to learn more about yourself and your partner will enhance your ability to meet your goals.
-Lastly, following up on recommended reading or practicing coping strategies between sessions will boost your ability to translate your work in our office to your life outside of our office.
-However, when working with us, homework is not required.
+The single most important thing you can do to get the most out of therapy is to attend regularly and be honest with your therapist.
+In addition, following up on recommended reading or practice between sessions will boost your ability to translate your work from the therapy office to your life outside.

 My partner and I are having problems.
 Should we be in individual counseling or come together?

-If you are concerned about your relationship and you’re both open to attending therapy, you’ll find the greatest impact by working together.
-However, there are some circumstances where it’s not yet recommended to start couple therapy or one partner is not yet ready to attend.
+If you are concerned about your partnership and you’re both open to attending therapy, you’ll find the greatest impact by working together.
+However, there are some circumstances where it’s not yet recommended to start couples therapy, or individuals are not yet ready to attend.
 If you have any questions about how to begin, please don’t hesitate to reach out to us and we’ll help you figure out the next best step.

 Do you offer online sessions?

 HeartLink offers full online services via a HIPAA compliant video format.
-We are pleased to share that the many individual and couple clients who have begun therapy entirely online with us report that video format has not prohibited them from establishing the safe, personal relationships with us required for meaningful work.
+Amanda is pleased to share that clients who have begun therapy entirely online report that the video format has not prohibited them from establishing the safe therapeutic relationship required for meaningful work.

 Per ethical requirements, all clients utilizing online therapy must also be residents of Georgia.